 Guru Systems is a supplier of hardware, software and data analytics designed to improve the performance and cost effectiveness of heat networks, which are increasingly required to be integrated in new commercial and residential property developments as part of the government's decarbonisation strategy.
-Guru is achieving commercial traction in this emerging market and is well placed to deliver its commercial objectives, whilst having a positive ESG impact.
-Sustainable packaging designer and manufacturer iPac Packaging Innovations continues to build a strong position as a leading independent supplier of bespoke packaging solutions whilst also demonstrating strong ESG credentials. iPac's rPET products are 100% recyclable and manufactured using over 85% recycled content with Prevented Ocean Plastic (POP) materials incorporated into its supply chain, which helps to reduce plastic pollution in the ocean.
-100% of iPac's electrical power comes from renewable sources.
-Sustainable transport planner Liftango is focused on achieving Net Zero though shared transport networks providing clients with the ability to reduce their environmental impact, whilst also delivering operational improvements and cost savings.
-Manufacture 2030, a provider of a software solution that helps multinationals measure, manage and reduce supply chain emissions at scale, is building a strong presence in an emerging market.
+Guru is achieving traction in this emerging market and is well placed to deliver its objectives, whilst having a positive ESG impact.
+Sustainable packaging designer and manufacturer iPac Packaging Innovations continues to build a strong position as a leading independent supplier of bespoke packaging solutions, whilst also demonstrating strong ESG credentials. iPac's rPET products are 100% recyclable and manufactured using over 85% recycled content with Prevented Ocean Plastic (POP) materials incorporated into its supply chain, which helps to reduce plastic pollution in the ocean.
+Sustainable transport planner Liftango is focused on achieving Net Zero though shared transport networks, providing clients with the ability to reduce their environmental impact, whilst also delivering operational improvements and cost savings.
+Manufacture 2030, a provider of software solutions that helps multinationals measure, manage and reduce supply chain emissions at scale, is building a strong presence in an emerging market.
 Eco-friendly baby care brand Pura continues to increase its sales reach and, during the year, secured an important new listing for its plastic-free nappies and wipes with major US retailer Walmart.
 Pura has also attained B Corporation status, which designates the business as meeting the highest standards of social and environmental impact.
-Network infrastructure specialist Vodat Communications Group (VCG) has implemented positive ESG practices across its business, including setting a carbon reduction policy, and recently appointed an additional director to focus on improving key metrics and reporting.
+Network infrastructure specialist Vodat Communications Group (VCG) has implemented positive ESG practices across its business, including setting a carbon reduction policy, and recently appointed a director to focus on improving key metrics and reporting.

 The Manager continues to examine and prepare for upcoming regulations.
-This year, the FCA introduced the Sustainability Disclosure Requirements (SDR) which includes a labelling and naming regime alongside a new antigreenwashing rule.
-The anti-greenwashing rule affects all firms, and the Manager has ensured adherence to the new rule.
+This year, the FCA introduced the Sustainability Disclosure Requirements (SDR), which includes a labelling and naming regime alongside a new antigreenwashing rule.
+The rule affects all firms, and the Manager has ensured adherence to the new rule.
 Whilst your Company is not currently in scope of the other requirements of the SDR, the Manager continues to monitor developments.
-Additionally, the Manager is aware of the Task Force on Climate-Related Financial Disclosures (TCFD) and International Financial Reporting Standards (IFRS) regulations, and the increasing likelihood that your Company may be required to report under these in the future and is actively preparing for compliance.
+Additionally, the Manager is aware of the Task Force on Climate-Related Financial Disclosures (TCFD) and International Financial Reporting Standards (IFRS) regulations, and is actively preparing for compliance given the increasing likelihood that your Company may be required to report under these.